potatoeggy/eifueo/docs/mhf4u7.md

 A cusp is a point on a continuous function that is not differentiable as the slopes on both sides approach -∞ and ∞.
 Concavity does not change at a cusp, but they may be considered for local extrema.

+### Optimisation

+To optimise for a maximum or minimum of a variable:

+ - Identify an equation with only one variable dependent on another
+ - Find the first derivative and identify critical points
+ - Use the second derivative test to identify if the critical point is a maximum or minimum
+ - Check constraints and throw away any inadmissible results

+Diagrams with labelled variables may be helpful.

 ## Resources

  - [IB Math Analysis and Approaches Syllabus](/resources/g11/ib-math-syllabus.pdf)